sg-developer-portal/doc-portal-publisher-guide/get-started.md

 ## Prerequisites

-The documentation portal syncs up your documentation repository containing Markdown or OpenAPI(Swagger) files and hosts them as documentation pages.
+The developer documentation portal syncs up your documentation repository containing Markdown or OpenAPI(Swagger) files and hosts them as documentation pages.

 You will need: